 IKHLAS – إِخِلاص

 Literally: From the word of خُلوص (khulûs – purity, trueness).
 Purifying the heart.
 A being or becoming sincere Free from guile or afterthought in duty, love, or friendship.
 Pure sincerity of heart.
-Sincere, heartfelt and earnestness love.
-Loyalty and straightness with an earnestness love.
+Sincere, heartfelt and earnest love.
+Loyalty and straightness with an earnest love.

 “ ‘Ubûdiyyah looks to Ilahî command and Ilahî acceptance.
 What summons ‘ubûdiyyah is Ilahî command and its result is the acceptance of Haqq.
 Its fruits and benefits pertain to the âkhirah.”
 The Seventeenth Flash - Thirteenth Note/The Second Matter